Mahadevan Sathasivam: Cricketing career

 Sathasivam started his cricketing career in his school days, playing for St. Joseph's and later for Wesley College until 1937.
 He then played in the club level matches, playing for the Tamil Union Cricket and Athletic Club and later captained its team.
 He first played for Ceylon in 1945, when international matches started with visiting teams after the end of the war.
 In 1948, in a controversial decision of the Ceylon Cricket Association selected Mahadeva Sathasivam of the Tamil Union to lead the All-Ceylon XI team.

 Sathasivam murder case

-In 1951, Sathasivam was arrested and accused of murdering his wife Anandam Rajendra, who was found dead at her home on 9 October 1951.
+In 1951, Sathasivam was arrested and accused of murdering his wife Paripoornam Ananda Rajendra, who was found dead at her garage adjacent to the kitchen on 9 October 1951.
 He was acquitted after a twenty-month sensational trial, having spent twenty-months in remand prison.
 He stood trial before a special jury at the Assizes Court of the Western Province, presided over by Justice Noel Gratiaen.
-He was acquitted by a unanimous verdict and three prosecution witnesses were sentenced to jail for perjury.
-His defense team was led by Dr Colvin R de Silva.
-The defense flew in Sir Sydney Smith, a forensic scientist from the United Kingdom, to aid in its case.
-Nonetheless, he left Ceylon because of the negative publicity and Colvin R de Silva lost the Wellawatte-Galkissa seat in the 1952 general elections.
+He was acquitted by a unanimous verdict and three prosecution witnesses (a cab service manager, the driver of the cab and Mrs Sathasivam's legal advisor's son) were sentenced to jail for perjury in addition to the conviction of their servant, 18 year old Hewa Marambage William.

+Sathasivam's defense team was led by Dr Colvin R de Silva and since the case had contradictory circumstantial and scientific evidence, the defense flew in renowned forensic pathologist Sir Sydney Smith from the United Kingdom, to aid in the case.
+Smith focused on the establishment of time of death based on the frequency of body temperature loss, degree of rigor mortis and digestion pattern of her stomach and intestine contents.
+Then he focused on the myriad injuries on the body and the condition of her dress, which contradicted the statement of William.
+The jury deliberated only a little and acquitted Sathasivam and convicted William.